This page will help you configure V-Ray for GPU rendering. For help with common questions, please see the V-Ray GPU Frequently Asked Questions page.

 The RTX engine type only works with NVidia RTX cards.

 Choosing Which Devices to Use for Rendering

 You may not want to use all available GPU devices for rendering, especially if you have multiple GPUs and you want to leave one of them free for working on the user interface or you may want to combine your CPU and GPU together (see the Hybrid Rendering section below).

-To do this, you can use the supplied GUI tool, accessible from the Start menu search:
+When selecting devices from the standalone tool, that will set the default setup for the work station.
 After changing this option, you need to restart SketchUp and/or any Standalone DR servers (if any are running) for the changes to take effect.
 If the Standalone DR server is running as a service, you may need to restart it.

 The GPU Device Selection tool is not available on Mac OS X.